mdorf85/mdorf85.github.io/source/_posts/2014-10-13-law-and-slash-and-and-order.markdown

 categories: "Flatiron School"
 ---

-Something that affects nearly every line of code you write, but tends not to receive as much attention, or at least an exlsuive lesson when learning how to code is <strong>precedence</strong>, or the order in which operators are evaluated.
+Something that affects nearly every line of code you write, but tends not to receive too much attention is <strong>precedence</strong>, or the order in which operators are evaluated.
 Maybe that's because it's a somewhat cut and dry subject.
 What I mean by that is, once you know or reference this...

 <a href="http://ruby-doc.org/core-2.1.3/doc/syntax/precedence_rdoc.html">Ruby's Table of Precedence</a>